Ultra-Tech-code/wheres_alex/README.md

 The game is split into 3 Leo Programs described below:
 1. Puzzle Pieces token program (with _n_ of _n_ programmable multisig functions)
 2. Multiparty PVP utils program
-3. Where's Alex program
+3. Where's Adam program

 <br />

 If you're interested in building your own multiparty game on Aleo, fork this repo and give it a shot!

-# How to play Where's Alex
+# How to play Where's Adam
 1. Starting a new game (challenger)
 - mint Puzzle Pieces if you don't have already
 - challenge another Aleo address